kodekloudhub/github-actions-solar-system/README.md

 - Database more sluggish beceause we are suing the production database with github actions and tests
 - We do not use productiondatabase for testing or code coverage puposes.
 => **Solution :** Service Containers (ithub actions container to mock the database)

+### About service containers
+You can use service containers to connect databases, web services, memory caches, and other tools to your workflow.